ericsantos11019/GCDCourseProject/Codebook.md

 The tidy data set contains the following variables:

-1. **“activity”:** A character vector indicating the activity performed by the subject during this particular measurement.
+1. **Column 1 – “`activity`”:** A character vector indicating the activity performed by the subject during this particular measurement.
 Can be one of the following:

 		“WALKING”
 		“WALKING_UPSTAIRS”